CliMA/Oceananigans.jl/docs/src/model_setup/coriolis.md

 ## Coriolis term for constant rotation in a Cartesian coordinate system

-One can use `ConstantCoriolis` to set up a Coriolis acceleration term where the Coriolis frequency is constant and the rotation axis is arbitrary.
+One can use `ConstantCoriolis` to set up a Coriolis acceleration term where the Coriolis parameter is constant and the rotation axis is arbitrary.
 For example, with ``\boldsymbol{f} = (0, f_y, f_z) = (0, 2, 1) \times 10^{-4} \text{s}^{-1}``,